rejth/infinite-canvas-x/README.md

 - 🌃&nbsp;Photo editor with filters and effects.
 - 📝&nbsp;Text transformations with highly interactive curves to create aesthetically pleasing shapes.
 - ⚒️&nbsp;Movable and resizable stickers with in-place text editing and formatting.
-- 💾&nbsp;Local-first support (autosaves to the browser) with online synchronization.
+- 💾&nbsp;Local-first support (autosaves to the browser).

 ## 🛠️ **Engineering**